Hire NOLA

 Prime contractors and their Subcontractors are also required to use the Office of Workforce Development as its First Source for recruitment, referral and placement of all new hires for employment opportunities created by the applicable contract.

-What are "Covered Projects"?
+What Are "Covered Projects"?

 Any contract to which the City is a party for construction, alteration or demolition of public buildings or public works of the City of New Orleans in excess of $150,000; and any Cooperative Endeavor Agreement to which the City is a party and through which the City provides tax incentives for economic development projects in excess of $150,000.